onflow/flow/docs/content/support/flow-port/index.md

  2. Click on 'Sign Up'
  3. Click on Blocto.
 Please disable any ad blockers you have before logging in using Blocto:
  4. Follow the user interface prompts to create a new Flow Account Address.
  5. After you create your account, you should be logged into Flow Port.
-You can now see your account address in Flow Port:
+You can now see your account address in Flow Port

 ### Ledger
 #### Before You Start

  1. Ensure you have:

    - a.)
 [Ledger Live](https://support.ledger.com/hc/en-us/articles/360006395553) installed on your computer.
    - b.)
 [Initialized](https://support.ledger.com/hc/en-us/articles/360000613793) your Ledger Device.